Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Recommended if: you don't mind transferring at Leuchars

-4. An option for the more adventurous: the bicycle.
+An option for the more adventurous: cycling

-Touring by Bike| ©Anthony Robson
+Touring by bike| ©Anthony Robson

-Touring by Bike| ©Anthony Robson
+Touring by bike| ©Anthony Robson

 Do you enjoy cycling and sports?
 If your answer to both questions was yes, there is an alternative to go from Edinburgh to St Andrews that you will like: cycling.
 I'm not going to fool you, it's a long route (about five hours) and I don't recommend it if you are only going to St Andrews for one day.
+However, if you are going to spend the night there, the weather is good and you feel like touring the green fields along the way, you can rent a bike for about 35€ a day (or 60€ for the weekend).

-The national route you should take is number 1, called Coasts and Castles North.
+The national route you should take is the number 1, called Coasts and Castles North.
 It connects Edinburgh with Aberdeen and passes through St Andrews.
 It is a beautiful route through the county of Fife, between its coasts and medieval castles, two of the emblems of Scotland.

 Interesting facts